-- Sweaters, twinsets, cardigans, polo/knit shirts
+Sweaters, twinsets, cardigans, polo/knit shirts

-- Solid colors work better than bright patterns
+- Solid colors are preferable over bright patterns

-For men, appropriate business casual attire is dress slacks or chinos, a shirt with or without a tie, dark socks, and dress shoes.
+For men, appropriate business casual attire is dress slacks or chinos, a button-down shirt, dark socks, and dress shoes.
 Avoid wearing polo shirts to an interview, even if they are acceptable for the job in question.
 Do not wear jeans or shorts.
 The following will help you solidify good standing at a new job:

 - Khaki, gabardine, wool, or cotton pants, neatly pressed